 Messrs.
-Lesar and Probert are fully vested in their respective account balances.
+Lesar, McCollum, Brown, and Rainey are fully vested in their respective account balances.
 Balances earn interest at an annual rate of 5%.
-Beginning in 2005 and continuing through 2008, the SERP required executives to have participated in the plan for five or more consecutive years in order for those contributions to vest.
-Mr. Brown began participating in the SERP in 2008 and, as a result, he is not fully vested in the awards made in 2008.
 In 2009, the Committee approved a change to the vesting schedule of the SERP for awards made in 2009 and in future years.
 The new vesting schedule requires participants to be at least 55 years of age with 10 years of service with us or meet the Rule of 70 (age plus years of service equal 70 or more).
 This change was made to increase the retentive value of the plan.
-Messrs.
-McCollum and Miller do not meet the vesting requirements for awards made in 2009 and subsequent years.
+Mr. Miller does not meet the vesting requirements for any awards he has received.